LukeZGD/B2W2-Music-Patch/PokeCommunity thread.md

 </p></details>

-- **All of the downloads/releases, source files, and more information are [URL="https://github.com/LukeZGD/B2W2-Music-Patch"]in the Github repo[/URL]**
+- **All of the downloads/releases, source files, and more information are in this Github repo**
 - **v1.5.1** is the latest version.
 - **v1.2.3** has BW music only.